Toric degenerations of Grassmannians and Schubert varieties from matching field tableaux: Toric degenerations of Grassmannians

 Here, we summarize our computational results on matching field polytopes.

 \begin{remark} Using {\tt polymake}~\cite{polymake:2017} we computed the f-vectors of the polytopes associated to toric ideals of block diagonal matching fields, see Table~\ref{tab:toric_polytopes}.
 In particular, Table~\ref{tab:toric_polytopes} shows that {\it almost all} toric ideals obtained by our construction are non-isomorphic.
 Note that for some values of $\ell$, the f-vector is the same but the polytopes are non-isomorphic.
-For instance, in the cases of $\Gr(3,6)$ and $\Gr(4,7)$ the polytopes associated to the block diagonal matching fields $\BLambda$, for $\ell = 1$ and $\ell = 2$ have the same f-vectors, however, by computing their face lattice, we can show they are non-isomorphic.
-For some values of $\ell$, the matching field ideal is trivially isomorphic to the diagonal case, so we list only the f-vectors for the cases $0\leq\ell\leq n-k+1$. \end{remark}
+For instance, in the cases of $\Gr(3,6)$ and $\Gr(4,7)$ the polytopes associated to the block diagonal matching fields $\BLambda$, for $\ell = 1$ and $\ell = 2$ have the same f-vectors, however, by computing their face lattices, we can show they are non-isomorphic.
+For some values of $\ell$, the matching field ideal is trivially isomorphic to the diagonal case, so we list only the f-vectors for the cases $0\leq\ell\leq n-k+1$.
+In \cite{Akihiro} we study these polytopes from a geometric point of view. \end{remark}